 Time Tracker for Azure DevOps

 Log hours against work items.
 See your month at a glance.
-Slice project-wide reports for billing and capacity.
+Slice org-wide reports for billing and capacity, with role-based access you control from one settings page.
 All without leaving Azure DevOps and without paying per seat.

 Built for two audiences